 In Memoriam - Dextra Frankel

 Dextra Frankel, professor emeritus of art, died Oct.
 13 in Los Angeles.

 Frankel, a sculptor, is credited with developing the exhibition design and graduate certificate in museum studies programs at Cal State Fullerton.
 She also was instrumental in designing and building the Main Art Gallery, now known as the Nicholas & Lee Begovich Gallery.

-Frankel was featured in one of the University’s first exhibitions, "Four Women Artists," in 1964 — the same year she began teaching at the University.
-She became a full-time professor in 1967.
-That same year, she was named gallery director, a position she held until her retirement in 1991.
+Frankel was featured in one of the university’s first exhibitions, "Four Women Artists," in 1964 — the same year she began teaching at the university.
+She became a full-time faculty meber in 1969.
+Two years earlier, she was named gallery director, a position she held until her retirement in 1991.